 The study of research is important for those in public policy.
 Understanding research is an important part of understanding how policy impacts people.
 In this course, the student will be challenged to explore the basic tenets of various research methodologies available to public policy researchers.
 This course will also challenge and equip the student to interpret research findings so that he or she can make policy decisions or provide others with the information needed to make policy decisions.

 Textbook readings and lecture presentations

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will participate in 3 Discussion Board Forums.
-The student will create a thread in response to the provided prompt for each forum.
-The thread must be 400–500 words and demonstrate course-related knowledge.
-In addition to the thread, the student will reply to the threads of at least 3 classmates.
-Each reply must be 250–350 words.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
+Each thread must be 500-750 words and demonstrate course-related knowledge.
+In addition to the thread, the student is required to reply to 2 other classmates’ threads.
+Each reply must be 200–300 words.

 Practice exercise assignments are an opportunity to practically apply the course materials.
 The student will use SPSS and course texts to answer various questions related to course content.
 Assignments will vary in length.